kilpkonn/msc-thesis/main.typ

 1. Terms reached (grouped by types)
 2. New types reached (since last iteration)
 3. Definitions used / exhausted (for example functions applied)
-4. Types queried, but not reached
+4. Types wishlist (Types that have been queried, but not reached)

 Terms reached serves the most obvious purpose of them.
-It keeps track of the search space we have already covered (visited types) and allows quering terms for time in `O(1)` complexity.
+It keeps track of the search space we have already covered (visited types) and allows quering terms them in $O(1)$ complexity for exact type and $O(n)$ complexity for types that unify.
 Important thing to note here that it also performs transformation of taking a reference if we query for reference type.
 This is only to keep the implementation simple and memory footprint low.
 Otherwise, having separate tactic for taking a reference of the type would be preferred.